jacegu/niki/README.md

 - **HMTL safe content:** if you write HTML in the wiki it won't be interpreted by the browser.
 - **Paragraphs:** if you split your page content in paragraphs Niki will respect that structure.
-- **Linking other niki pages**: You can create a link to other pages in the wiki by using the syntax *[the title of the page]*.
-Keep in mind that niki is case sansitive so a page entitled *page title* is different from *Page title*.
+- **Linking other niki pages**: You can create a link to other pages in the wiki by using the syntax `[the title of the page]`.
+Keep in mind that niki is case sansitive so a page entitled `page title` is different from `Page title`.

 A page example
 -------------
-Given **a page entitled "ipsum" exists**, a niki page with the content
+Given **a page entitled _ipsum_ exists**, a niki page with the content

     Lorem [ipsum] dolor sit amet, consectetur adipiscing elit.
 Cras risus est, ultrices a tristique at, bibendum vel purus.
 Duis porttitor rutrum mauris, a accumsan leo auctor accumsan.
 Nulla aliquet fermentum nisl, vitae rutrum sapien imperdiet a.